 How Often Should You Get the Braking System Inspected?

-Typically you should get your brakes inspected every 10000 to 12000 miles or once a year, but check your vehicle’s manual for the recommended brake inspection interval.
+Typically it would be best to get your brakes inspected every 10000 to 12000 miles or once a year, but check your vehicle’s manual for the recommended brake inspection interval.

 Brake inspections are important to ensure your safety on the road.
-A typical brake inspection process takes less than 30 minutes but may take more time if the vehicle requires repairs and maintenance.
+A typical brake inspection takes less than 30 minutes but may take longer if the vehicle requires repairs and maintenance.